griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

     :alt: pVACview Vignette
     :figclass: align-left

 The mutation is not in an anchor position (see ``Anchor heatmap`` tab).
-Anchor prediction scores for each amino acid position are provided in the ``Anchor Weights`` tab at the bottom.
+A list of anchor positions for each allele-length combination is previded in the ``Anchor Positions`` panel below.
+Additional, the underlying anchor prediction scores for each amino acid position are provided in the ``Anchor Weights`` panel at the bottom.
 Both mutant and wildtype peptides are good binders, yet the mutant peptide is a stronger binder.
-This is scenario number 2 (WT strong binder, MT strong binder, MT not in an anchor position) according to the Scenario Guide, where the neoantigen candidate is favorable and can be accepted.
+This is scenario number 2 (WT strong binder, MT strong binder, MT not in an anchor position) according to the Scenario
+Guide, where the neoantigen candidate is favorable and can be accepted.

 .. figure:: ../../images/screenshots/vignette/KIF1C-new/KIF1C_5_AnchorHeatmap.png
     :width: 1000px